yoyongxuan/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add student contact, inputting student's ID, name and contact details
-2. Address Book creates student contact
+2. CadetHQ creates student contact
-3. Address Book displays student contact
+3. CadetHQ displays student contact

     Use case ends.

 **Extensions**

 * 1a.
 Student details missing in input.
     * 1a1.
-Address Book shows an error message
+CadetHQ shows an error message

       Use case ends.

 * 1b.
 A contact with the given student ID already exists.
     * 1b1.
-Address Book shows an error message
+CadetHQ shows an error message

       Use case ends.